v2saumb/LinuxServerConfiguration/README.md

         # create a wsgi-script handler alias
         WSGIScriptAlias / /var/www/samscatalogapp/samscatalogapp.wsgi

-        #set the access permissionsto the code directory
+        #set the access permissions to the code directory
         <Directory /var/www/samscatalogapp/samscatalogapp/>
             Order allow,deny
             Allow from all